 |apply knowledge to broader global issues.||USLG 3: Global Literacy|

 |be aware of the ethical and moral issues in biology.||USLG 8: Social responsibility and ethical reasoning|

 3. Build a Curriculum Map for each student learning goal.

-Identify which required courses in the curriculum meet which learning goals (disciplinary program goals as well as the non-disciplinary USLGs).
-This will help you to discover quickly whether there are goals which are not met by your curriculum, or courses offered which do not meet any goals.
-It will also help you identify where assessment could take place.
+Identify which required courses in the curriculum address which learning goals (additional program goals as well as the USLGs).
+This will show whether there are goals that are not met by the curriculum or required courses that do not address any goals.
+It will also indicate where goal assessment can take place.

 Each degree program has a faculty assessment coordinator.
-Workshop and other announcements are sent to degree program coordinators.
+Announcements of workshops and reminders are sent to degree-program coordinators.

-The Canvas course, Resources for Degree Program Assessment, has been established to provide additional information about goal alignment, curriculum mapping, assessment reporting and deliverables due.
-Materials include tutorials, reporting templates, past presentations as well as report examples.
+A Canvas course, Resources for Degree-Program Assessment, has been established to provide additional information about goal alignment, curriculum mapping, assessment reporting, and deliverables due.
+Materials include tutorials, reporting templates, and past presentations as well as report examples.